Catching monkeypox can mean extreme pain, hospital trips — and weeks of isolation

 "Things that can allow folks to successfully isolate at a time when they want to do the right thing, they want to protect their friends and family from getting something that they just suffered through."

 Through his painful weeks-long MPXV ordeal, Kelly remained in isolation in his downtown Toronto apartment — only leaving for medical appointments — hoping to keep others from going through the same experience.

-Speaking to CBC News on a video call, the 28-year-old said he had to cancel his gig work throughout most of June and, worried about how he'd pay his rent, mainly relied on friends to drop off food and cash for his building's coin-operated laundry machine.
+Speaking to CBC News on a video call, the 28-year-old said he had to cancel his gig work throughout most of June, worried about how he'd pay his rent, and mainly relied on friends to drop off food and cash for his building's coin-operated laundry machine.

 "Financially, I've lost all my work," said the self-employed dancer and personal trainer, whose salary job at a Toronto dance company doesn't include the summer season.
 "There's a lot of layers to this."

 While those stresses piled up, he endured an uncomfortable daily routine of wound care, constantly changing the bandages on his many lesions and doing regular rounds of laundry to kill any traces of virus on his blood-covered sheets.

 Kelly also visited an emergency room several times: once to get an MPXV test to figure out what was going on, a second time because of extreme pain caused by his internal lesions, and a third time several weeks into his illness after a wound on his foot became red and infected.

 Even before his lab results officially confirmed an MPXV infection in mid-June, Kelly said Toronto Public Health did provide support, including phone check-ins, access to a social worker who could link him to medication deliveries, and a grocery store gift card that he wasn't sure how to use since he couldn't leave the house.

 But as the weeks passed, and several of his lesions still wouldn't fully heal, he said the isolation period in his basement apartment became nearly unbearable, though easier than having to separate from roommates or family members in the same house.